Anthonyive/DSCI-550-Assignment-1/README.md

    The command will make a copy of the data that can be read and written.

 ## FAQ & Pull Requests
-Please feel free to fork the repo and giv eit a pull request.
+Please feel free to fork the repo and give it a pull request.
 If you encounter any problem, feel free to [email me](mailto:yzhang71@usc.edu).

 ## About